 In October 2014, the Company entered into an exclusive worldwide collaboration and license agreement with Genentech, or the Genentech Agreement, for the development and commercialization of navoximod (GDC-0919), one of the Company's clinical stage IDO pathway inhibitors.
 The parties also entered into a research collaboration for the discovery of next generation IDO and TDO pathway inhibitors to be developed and commercialized under this agreement.
-Under the terms of the Genentech Agreement, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech in 2014 and is eligible to receive additional payments of over \$1.0 billion upon achieving certain navoximod and Next Generation Product Development regulatory development, international patent acceptance, country marketing approval, and sales-based milestones.
-The Company retains the right to exercise an option to co-promote navoximod and any subsequent products for the U.S. market and is also eligible to receive escalating double digit royalty payments on potential commercial sales of multiple products by Genentech.
+Under the terms of the Genentech Agreement, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech in 2014 and is eligible to receive additional milestone payments of up to \$561.0 million upon achieving certain Next Generation Product Development regulatory development, international patent acceptance, country marketing approval, and sales-based milestones.
+The Company retains the right to exercise an option to co-promote any products for the U.S. market and is also eligible to receive escalating royalty payments on potential commercial sales of products by Genentech.